 Cash provided by (used in) operating activities primarily consists of net income (loss), adjusted for certain non-cash items including depreciation and amortization, stock-based compensation and the effect of changes in working capital and other activities.
-Our operating activities generated cash of \$0.5 million during the three months ended March 31, 2006, primarily due to net income of \$1.1 million, a \$0.4 million increase in accrued marketing expenses and \$0.3 million of non-cash depreciation and amortization expense.
-These items were partially offset by a \$1.0 million reduction in accrued compensation and benefits primarily related to annual bonus amounts accrued at December 31, 2005 that were paid during the three months ended March 31, 2006.
-We typically pay a significant portion of our annual bonuses that are accrued during a given year in the first quarter of the following year.
+Our operating activities generated cash of \$3.7 million during the six months ended June 30, 2006, primarily due to net income of \$2.7 million, a \$0.6 million increase in accrued marketing expenses, a \$0.5 million increase in other current liabilities, a \$0.3 million increase in deferred revenue, \$0.7 million in non-cash depreciation and amortization expense and \$0.2 million in non-cash stock-based compensation expense.
+These items were partially offset by a \$0.4 million reduction in accounts payable, \$0.4 million reduction in accrued compensation and benefits, a \$0.3 million increase in prepaid expenses and a \$0.2 million increase in accounts receivable.